The Growth Ceiling That Strategy Cannot Explain

 The pattern is remarkably consistent.
 A founder or senior leader builds something real — secures funding, assembles a team, finds product-market fit — and then hits an invisible wall.
 Growth becomes effortful in a way it was not before.
 Risk decisions that once felt intuitive now feel paralyzing.
 The very qualities that built the company seem to evaporate precisely when they are needed most.

 The external symptoms are easy to catalog.
 Meetings that end without decisions.
 Hiring processes that stall because no candidate feels right.
 Partnership conversations that go well in principle but never close.
-Revenue targets that slip not because the market disappeared but because the organization cannot move with the speed and precision the opportunity demands.
+Revenue targets that slip not because the market disappeared but because the organization cannot move with the speed the opportunity demands.
 From the outside, it looks like an execution problem.
 From the inside, it feels like cognitive fog — a persistent inability to think with the clarity that once came naturally.

 The Neuroscience of Growth-Stage Decision Making